kyleshevlin/blog/README.md

 If you are looking for a post, it is somewhere under `src/posts/published`.
 Doing a search under there will lead you to the right post.
 My apologies that directory names do not always match the eventual title of the blog.
 The idea I start writing does not always end up being the same as the finished post.

-If you make a contribution that is merged into `master`, your Github avatar will be displayed on each of my blog posts as a thank you for your work.
+If you make a contribution that is merged into `main`, your Github avatar will be displayed on each of my blog posts as a thank you for your work.
 If you would prefer your avatar not be displayed, please let me know so I can work out a way to achieve that.

 ## Theft